logisim-evolution/logisim-evolution/docs/style.md

 # Checking code style with InteliJ IDEA #

--As we use a suppression config file, you can set up InteliJ's Checkstyle plugin in -two ways - one adds our suppressions to the built-in "Google Checks" config, the other -creates a completely new config using a copy from the Checkstyle source archive.
+As we use a suppression config file, you can set up InteliJ's Checkstyle plugin in two ways: one adds our suppressions to the built-in "Google Checks" config, the other creates a completely new config using a copy from the Checkstyle source archive.
 Either way, you need to install the `CheckStyle-IDEA` plugin first:

 * Go to `Settings -> Plugins`.